-When looking for an AR rifle scope for an AR 15 or AR 10, you’ll probably find yourself in the tactical scope category.
-Nothing wrong with that, it’s just the norm.
-But, it’s actually quite common to mount a hunting rifle scope to an AR to hunt with.
+When looking for a good AR rifle scope for an AR 15 or AR 10, you'll probably find yourself in the tactical scope category.
+Nothing wrong with that, it's just the norm.
+But, it's actually quite common to mount a hunting rifle scope to an AR to hunt with.

 Let's go over some notes on how you can improve your hunt with an AR.

 Using an AR to hunt is a controversial topic, to say the least.

 We're covering the use of an AR for hunting because when used in the right hands with skill, ethics, and the right equipment (optics, caliber, distance, conditions etc), there's no reason to disregard the AR as a good tool for the job.

 There are more ARs than there are rifle scopes for this iconic American rifle, and that's because of its modularity.